Published on

 Airtable project management challenges

-Although Airtable provides powerful functionality for project management, like automations and customizable views.
-But it does also have drawbacks.
+Airtable provides useful functionality for project management, like automations and customizable views, but it does have a few drawbacks worth knowing about.

 • No complex communication capabilities;